 Dry hair can be caused as much by your eating habits as by improper hair care.
 But Jamaican black castor oil has its benefits here too.

 For this hair treatment, you will need 4 tablespoons of Jamaican black castor oil, 1 tablespoon of organic honey, and ½ avocado.

 - Blend the avocado in a food processor.

-- To this, add the castor oil and honey and mix until they are well blended.
+- Add the castor oil and honey to the avocado and mix until they are well blended.

-- Apply this mixture to your scalp and hair – ensure you apply it to the entire length of your hair.
+- Apply this mixture to your scalp and hair, ensuring you apply it to the entire length of your hair.

 - Leave it on for 30 minutes and then rinse.